Magnetic Field Detection Using a Two-Qubit System Under Noisy Heisenberg Interaction: Conclusion

 \section{Conclusion}

 In this work, we have proposed a method for detecting magnetic fields using a two-qubit spin system governed by noisy Heisenberg exchange interaction.
 We demonstrated that the return probability of the system exhibits characteristic oscillations in response to an external magnetic field, with the oscillation frequency directly proportional to the field strength.
 By incorporating a noise model that accounts for quasi-static charge noise~\cite{Keith2022,PhysRevB.105.245413}, we showed that while the noise leads to decoherence, it does not affect a part of the magnetic-field-induced oscillations in the return probability.
-This clear distinction between the effects of noise and the magnetic field highlights the robustness of the system for magnetic field detection, even in the presence of significant decoherence.
+This clear distinction between the effects of noise and the magnetic field highlights the robustness of the system for magnetic field detection. {However, considering only quasi-static charge noise in the system is not realistic.
+We also discussed the limitations of the proposed method in the presence of depolarizing noise, which serves as a representative model for other possible noise sources.}

-The choice of the initial state $\psi(0)=|+-\rangle$ is critical for studying the impact of the de-cohering noise in our model.
-This state is maximally coherent in the computational basis and exhibits the effects of quasi-static charge noise during its time evolution under the Heisenberg exchange coupling Hamiltonian.
-The presence of an external magnetic field induces oscillations in the evolution of this initial state.
-Over time, the quasi-static charge noise leads to decoherence, transforming the pure initial state into a mixed state.
-Despite this, a portion of the magnetic field-induced oscillations persists in the de-cohered mixed state, enabling magnetic field detection even in the presence of significant noise.
-It's important to note that some initial states, such as $|++\rangle$, remain unaffected by decoherence during their dynamics.
-However, in this study, our focus is on an initial state that both displays the effects of decoherence and retains sensitivity to magnetic field detection.

 Our study offers a practical approach to magnetic field detection by utilizing Heisenberg exchange-coupled qubits, which are adaptable across various quantum computing platforms~\cite{PhysRevA.57.120,DiVincenzo2000}.
 The results demonstrate that magnetic field detection is feasible even in noisy environments, underscoring the potential of noisy two-qubit systems for quantum sensing applications.
 This work contributes to the expanding field of quantum technologies, presenting a noise-resilient method for precision sensing in real-world conditions.